rb1412bo/rb1412bo/README.md

 - ⚡ Fun fact: ...
 -->

-I like food and AI Systems 😋
+I'm the Owner of **OrionImage** an AI Image Generation Tool for Discord Servers.

-I'm also the Owner of **OrionImage** an AI Image Generation Tool for Discord Server.
+⚡ Fun fact: I like food😋